vibbits/irefindex/README.txt

   initdb -D /home/irefindex/data --no-locale

-A database can be created using the usual PostgreSQL tools:
+A database can then be created using the usual PostgreSQL tools:

   createdb irdata